 In order to prevent header injection attacks, the subject must be only a single line of text, and Django's email framework will reject any attempt to send an email with a multi-line subject.
-So it's a good idea to ensure your contact_form_subject.txt template only produces a single line of output when rendered; as a precaution, however, django-contact-form will split the output of this template at line breaks, then forcibly re-join it into a single line of text.
+So it's a good idea to ensure your contact_form_subject.txt template only produces a single line of output when rendered; as a precaution, however, django-contact-form will, by default, condense the output of this template to a single line.

-Using a spam-filtering contact form
+2.3 Using a spam-filtering contact form